Pace RSMS (aka Ta-Da Vehicle)An expandable electric car that promotes car sharing

 Problem

 The average American car sits unused for about 95 percent of the day.
-How might this inefficiency in traditional transporation systems be addressed, particularly in dense urban areas of Asia and the United States?
+How might this inefficiency in traditional transportation systems be addressed, particularly in dense urban areas of Asia and the United States?

 Solution